mikeizbicki/typeparams/README.md

 #### A bug in GHC!

 Unfortunately, due to a [bug in GHC 7.8.2's typechecker](https://ghc.haskell.org/trac/ghc/ticket/9090), the above code doesn't typecheck.
 We must explicitly specify the specialized type of `apWithNParam` for it to work.
 This is syntactically very awkward.
-As a temporary work around, the library provides the function:
+As a temporary workaround, the library provides the function:

 ```
 apWith1Param' :: m -> (